Cyber Security Tabletop Exercise Examples

 The best part about cyber security tabletop exercises is that they create minimal to no interruption to your daily business.
 In fact, they don’t actually impact the operations or the cybersecurity infrastructure in any way.

 Download our Cyber Crisis Tabletop Exercise Checklist to prepare for the workshop in advance and make the most out of it for your business and security team.
+You'll also want to check out our Data Breach Tabletop Exercise Template which is easy to use and customise to your organisational context.

 Now that we know how Cyber Attack Tabletop Exercises can really elevate your business’s cyber incident response capabilities, let’s move on to some tabletop exercise scenario examples.